conceptcartography/conceptcartography/docs/concepts/epistemic-diversity-work.md

 ---
 concept: epistemic diversity work
 references:
 - 'Fehr, Carla.
-2011.
 “What Is in It for Me?
 The Benefits of Diversity in Scientific Communities.”
-In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick, 133–54.
-New York: Springer.'
+In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick.
+Springer, 2011.
+DOI:10.1007/978-1-4020-6835-5.'
 definitions:
 - '"Making use of existing diversity involves using people with theoretical perspectives or social locations different from one’s own as a means of doing better science